myrataltyyev/myrataltyyev-4997e/content/pages/blog/index.md

 title: Blog
 seo:
   title: Blog
-  description: This is the blog page
+  description: This is the blog page of Myrat
   extra:
     - name: 'og:type'
       value: website